spud-rails/spud_blog/Readme.markdown

 	rails generate spud:blog:views

-__NOTE:__ The built-in views are likely to undergo changes are features are added to the blogging engine.
+__NOTE:__ The built-in views are likely to undergo changes as features are added to the blogging engine.
 If a new version of Spud Blog does not play nicely with your customized views, try backing up your views to an alternate location and running the views generator again to see what has changed.